PK

 Notes:

 Note: The PL/SQL block fails if the exception clause is left out.
 In that case, thePGM_SUP.NO_MORE_MESSAGES error code is raised.
-The MSGID and CORRELID fields that are used for MQGET are set after each call to MQGET .
+The MSGID and CORRELID fields that are used for MQGET are set after each call to MQGET.
 If they are not reset at each cycle, then MQGET checks for the next message that has the same identifiers as the last read operation, which usually do not exist.
 The PL/SQL block would only read one message. |

-specifies the control information that accompanies a message when it travels between the sending and receiving applications.
+PGM.MQMD specifies the control information that accompanies a message when it travels between the sending and receiving applications.
 It also contains information about how the message is handled by the queue manager or by the receiving application.
-PGM
+PGM.MQMD describes the attributes of the message being retrieved.

-fields or change the fields for your application requirements.
+You can use the default values for PGM.MQMD fields or change the fields for your application requirements.
 For example, to change a field value, do the following:

 mqmd.field_name := field_value;